itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

 2. Raise your hand if you did part of it.
 3. Raise your hand if you did none of it.
 4. Raise your hand if you added some lists to your About-Me page.
 5. Raise your hand if you didn't realize there was homework.
+(In Cristo Rey, we didn't need this question, because everyone raised their hand for 2 or 3.)

 Going forward, we will have homework on Friday every week.
 It will be hands-on: to practice the material we learn in class.
 This class goes fast, so it is very important that you do the homework.
 We'll assign it on Friday, and you'll have to submit it by Tuesday night.
 We will review each person's homework on Wednesday, and then we address on Thursday any difficulties you may have had.